weet-ai/agentic-app-quickstart/README.md

 Error code: 401 - {'error': {'message': 'Incorrect API key provided: your_ope************here.
 You can find your API key at https://platform.openai.com/account/api-keys.', 'type': 'invalid_request_error', 'param': None, 'code': 'invalid_api_key'}}
 ```

 This indicates that [tracing](https://openai.github.io/openai-agents-python/tracing/) is probably enabled.
-Make sure that the following line is part of your `.env` file:
+This is a warning, not an error, so you can simply ignore it.
+If you want to avoid it, make sure that the following line is part of your `.env` file:

 ```
 OPENAI_AGENTS_DISABLE_TRACING=1